rust-lang/rust/references.md

 With liveness and paths defined, we can now properly define *aliasing*:

-**A mutable reference is aliased if there exists another live reference to it or one of its prefixes.**
+**A mutable reference is aliased if there exists another live reference to one of its ancestors or descendants.**

+(If you prefer, you may also say the two live references alias *each other*.
+This has no semantic consequences, but is probably a more useful notion when verifying the soundness of a construct.)

 That's it.
 Super simple right?
 Except for the fact that it took us two pages to define all of the terms in that defintion.
 You know: Super.
 Simple.